-The Learner Engagement, Students' Association and Student Services Teams work jointly to provide support for and maintain LGBTQI+ support and engagement groups on each College campus (as well as online).
+The Learner & Community Engagement, Students' Association and Student Services Teams work jointly to provide support for and maintain LGBTQI+ support and engagement opportunities on each College campus and within our wider community.
 LGBTQI+ young people and adults actively use the services provided by the Student Services Teams across campuses including one-to-one support and the provision of specific health and wellbeing information.

-We are previous holders of the LGBT Youth Scotland Charter mark and work in close partnership with the Terrance Higgins Trust to provide in and out of College support as needed for our LGBTQI+ students.
+We are previous holders of the LGBT Youth Scotland Charter mark and work in close partnership with the Terrance Higgins Trust and other groups to provide in and out of College support as needed for our LGBTQI+ students.

-4.2.4 Wellbeing Group
+4.2.4 Wellbeing